telliott99/MyJava/jar.rst

     > rm ObjStuff.class
     > javac ObjStuff.java
     > java ObjStuff
-    Exception in thread "main" java.lang.IllegalAccessError: tried to access class Obj1 from class ObjStuff at ObjStuff.main(ObjStuff.java:3)
+    Exception in thread "main" java.lang.IllegalAccessError: tried to access class ObjA from class ObjStuff at ObjStuff.main(ObjStuff.java:3)
     >

 I ran into this error the first time through.
-The error was that I forgot to put the label public on the first line of ``Obj1.java`` (and ``Obj2.java``).
+The error was that I forgot to put the label public on the first line of ``ObjA.java`` (and ``ObjB.java``).
 I'm getting an ``IllegalAccessError`` because classes are not public by default.
 Interesting that this is not a problem when I am in the same directory as the jar file.

 Fixed this and did it all again.
 Now: